WordPress keeps logging out is one problem that can be quite frustrating. If you are currently facing this issue, we understand how you feel.

 How Can You Use This Information?

-You should now have no problems logging into and using your site.
+You should now have no problem logging into and using your WordPress site.
 The steps covered in this guide provide the best fixes for the login issue you were encountering.
 If you are facing more WordPress errors you can always contact us or check our other WordPress tutorials and guides on our blog.